ibexa/documentation-user/docs/content_management/configure_ct_field_settings.md

 3\.
 If your application requires a more granular organization of fields within a content type, click **+ Add** to add more sections.

-When you add a **Metadata** section, it is later presented as an additional tab in [content item](content_items.md) editing screen.
+When you add a **Metadata** section, it's later presented as an additional tab in [content item](content_items.md) editing screen.
-You can use it for tags, product categories, and so on.
+You can use it for example for tags or product categories.
-When you add other sections, they are later presented as anchors in content item editing screen.
+When you add other sections, they're later presented as anchors in content item editing screen.
 All sections are later presented as headers on the content item details screen, the **View** tab.

 4\.
 Add, reorder or remove fields as required: